Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Formulation

-\textit{Feature inversion attack.} In this category of attack, the adversary tries to reconstruct the original input from features as in \cite{dosovitskiy2016inverting, zeiler2014visualizing, mahendran2015understanding}.
-For example, Dosovitskiy {\em et. al.} \cite{dosovitskiy2016inverting} uses an up-convolutional network to invert features to minimize the mean squared error (MSE) of the reconstruction result.
-We implement the strategy and train a decoder on auxiliary dataset $\mathbf{X}^{a}$ as follows:
+\textbf{Threat model.} As there is no consensus on the measurement of \textit{privacy loss} of the neural network features in the current literature, we propose to evaluate privacy by how much a generic adversary could infer about $\mathbf{X}$ from the released features $\mathbf{M}$.
+The adversary constructs a neural network called {\em decoder }and trains the decoder on auxiliary dataset $\mathbf{X}^a$ and corresponding features $\mathbf{M}^a$ to evaluate privacy loss.
+In practice, we cannot control what the adversary obtains in the auxiliary dataset $\mathbf{X}^a$, and thus we assume a worst-case adversary who is able to train the decoder over $\mathbf{{X}^{a} = X}$.
+We introduce two types of threats as follows.

-Given $\theta^{*}_{d1}$, we are able to evaluate the privacy loss as the extent that the set of inputs are reconstructed on $\mathbf{X}^{a}$:
+\textbf{Feature inversion attack.} In this category of attack, the adversary tries to reconstruct the original input from features as in \cite{dosovitskiy2016inverting, zeiler2014visualizing, mahendran2015understanding}.
+For example, Dosovitskiy {\em et. al.} \cite{dosovitskiy2016inverting} uses an up-convolutional network to reconstruct images from features by minimizing the mean squared error (MSE) between the reconstruction images and original images.
+Similar to \cite{dosovitskiy2016inverting}, we adopt an up-convolutional network as the decoder with parameter $\theta_{d1}$, and train the decoder on auxiliary dataset $\mathbf{X}^a$ and evaluate the privacy loss.
+Such losses are gauged by the following metrics in this work.

-where $P_0^{\prime} = \mathbb{E}[\| f_{d}(f_{e}(\mathbf{x}_{i}; \theta_e); \theta^{*}_{d1}) - \mathbf{x}_{i} \|_2].$ The closer the decoder reconstructs the original input, the higher the privacy loss.
-Some argue that the structural similarity index (SSIM) \cite{wang2004image} is a better indicator of the similarity between two images than the MSE, as SSIM mimics the human visual system highly adapting to extract structural information from the viewing field.
-The SSIM we adopted in this paper separate out three factors --- luminance, contrast, and structure --- to yield an overall similarity measure.
-For more detail, please refer to \cite{wang2004image}.
-Hence, the opponent would devise a decoder to reconstruct the input with the highest SSIM:
+The first metric is MSE.
+By this metric, the objective of the decoder is to minimize the MSE: